-The executive in question was appointed by the Board of Directors in August 2015, after having consulted the Board of Statutory Auditors.
-He holds the requisites of professional competence envisaged under the corporate bylaws.
+The executive in question - who is responsible for the "Group Administration, Planning & Control" function that is part of the Company's "Administration, Finance and Control" function - possesses the requisites of professional competence envisaged under the corporate bylaws.
 For a description of the duties of the Executive in charge, please see the "Guidelines for the Internal Control and Risk Management System".